laurenshallop/SQL-Challenge-Employee-Tracker/README.md

 # SQL-Challenge-Employee-Tracker
+The employee tracker allows the user to Create, Read, Update and Delete specific data related to employees.
+The program uses a MySQL database to store the information.

 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company